Home Compare ADP vs AME

 Automatic Data Processing vs AMETEK: Which Stock Looks Stronger in 2026?

-Automatic Data Processing holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+The structural profiles are close, with Automatic Data Processing carrying a narrow edge on growth.
 AMETEK still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, AMETEK carries the stronger setup — intact trend against Automatic Data Processing's broken trend.
 That leaves a split case: the structural lead stays with Automatic Data Processing, but the market is not currently confirming it.

 Trajectory Similarity